cdmoro/literature-clock/README.md

 - Work mode: only shows quotes that are safe for work ([link](https://literatureclock.netlify.app/?work=true))
 - [Screensaver mode](#screensaver): make the quotes dance around the screen! ([link](https://literatureclock.netlify.app/?screensaver=true))
 - Languages: supports English, Spanish, Portuguese, French, and Italian (by default, it will try to use the system language)
-  - Random language: see a quote in a different language each minute, isn't that cool? ([link](https://literatureclock.netlify.app/?locale=random))
+  - Random language: see a quote in a different language each minute, isn't that cool? ([link]([https://literatureclock.netlify.app/?locale=random](https://literatureclock.netlify.app/?random-locale=true)))
 - [Themes](#themes): the clock has `colour themes` and `special themes` and each theme has light and dark variants, of course
   - Random colour theme: see a different colour theme each minute, isn't that even cooler? ([link](https://literatureclock.netlify.app/?theme=color-system))
 - Fade effect
 - Share your favourite quotes across your social media!
 - Font personalization: if you don't like the default font of a theme, that's perfectly fine, we won't judge you, so you can change it for another using the `font` param!
-- Progress bar: why? because it is cute :)
+- Progress bar: why? because it is cute :) (you can disable it if you don't like cute things, no problem)
 - Responsive: no matter how long a quote is, it will always look good on desktop and mobile 😎
-- Accessibility: All the quote elements have `aria-labels`
+- Static mode: get rid of all the javascript event listener an control the clock only with query parameters
 - All the settings are saved in the browser's local storage and they are updated in the URL without refreshing the page, thanks to History API

 ## Settings